Seochon: Tongui-dong

 Tongui-dong is a neighbourhood in Seochon.
 During the Joseon Dynasty, High court officials walked through this place to go to work, and merchants and craftsmen set up shops there.
 It was also the home of several famous historical figures, including the painters Yi Jung-seop and Yi Sang-beom and the poets Yun Dongju and Yi Sang.

 Daelim Contemporary Art Museum

 The Daelim Contemporary Art Museum is located in the residential area of Tongui-dong, and is near the Gyeongbokgung Palace.
 The Daelim Museum began as a photography museum, eventually widening its scope to include design and a wide range of other art fields.

 The National Palace Museum of Korea

-The National Palace Museum of Korea has a large collection of art and objects from the palaces of the Joseon Dynasty era.
+The National Palace Museum of Korea has a large collection of art and objects from the palaces of the Joseon period.
 The Museum attempts to raise the public's knowledge of the artistic and cultural legacy of the Joseon Dynasty through its various exhibitions and educational programs.